Easy Sour Cream Biscuits Recipe

 March 24, 2012

-I use all-purppose unbleached flour.
+I use all-purpose unbleached flour.
 Yes I have cut them too with a sharp knife, which cuts them cleaner without depressing the sides as a glass does.
 But I always remember mom using a glass in a pinch to cut out biscuits and there's such a variety of sizes that way too.
 I hope you like trying them out.
 So much tastier than store bought.

 • Veronica Gantley